KhaledOmarMoustafa/SalesInvoice/README.md

 # SalesInvoice
-This application allows you to upload a file the conatains Your invoice details and then post on the app
-And allows you to review and edit it.
+This application allows you to upload a file the Contains Your invoice details and then Display it on the app And allows you to review and edit it.